 In the U.S., organic wastes such as food, paper, yard trimmings, etc. are generated and transported into landfills, amounting to approximately 180 million tons annually.
-Similarly, the majority of post-consumed plastics (> 80%) accumulate in landfills and the natural environment, causing serious environmental issues.
+Similarly, the majority of post-consumed plastics, exceeding 80%, accumulate in landfills and the natural environment, causing serious environmental issues.

-Our goal is to develop cost-efficient upcycling processes to convert these wastes to valuable chemicals and/or fuels.
-We have developed chemical and biological pathways to convert post-consumer absorbent hygiene products, landfill designated organic waste, almond hulls/shells, and municipal solid waste blends to fermentable sugars or biofuels.
-Our team’s strength lies in the transformation of the lab-based technology into pilot-scale processes.
+Our goal is to develop cost-efficient upcycling processes to convert these wastes into valuable chemicals and fuels.
+We have developed chemical and biological pathways to convert post-consumer absorbent hygiene products, landfill designated organic waste, almond hulls/shells, and municipal solid waste blends into fermentable sugars and biofuels.
+Our team’s strength lies in the transformation of lab-based technology into pilot-scale processes.

 To understand the properties of our waste streams, we develop and adapt a variety of characterization methods.
 We focus on chemical, physical and biological properties of the feedstock stream, and link critical material properties to their reactivity, flowability, and grindability, as shown in the figure to the right.
-To ensure the quality of the product, we apply a chain of industrially-compatible unit operations to isolate the product, close the process cycle, and inform the overall process economics.
+To ensure product quality, we apply a chain of industrially-compatible unit operations to isolate the product, close the process cycle, and inform the overall process economics.

 In the News

 - Liu, S.; Das, L.; Blauch, D. N.; Veronee, C.; Dou, C.; Gladden, J.; Sun, N.; Socha, A. M. “Statistical Design of Experiments for Purification of Vanillin from Commercial Lignin using Ion Exchange” Green Chem., 2020, 22, 3917-3926.